Skip to main content

 'Where is the location of the Arbury Carnival in the context of historical Arbury?'

 Right in the thick of it, Len!
-Most Arbury history lies north of Arbury Road and, as you will see by the map below, King's Hedges and King's Hedges Road were somewhere else.
+Much Arbury history lies north of Arbury Road and, as you will see by the map below, King's Hedges and King's Hedges Road were somewhere else.

-We have adjusted our trusty 1900 Arbury Road map to show the old fields by the ancient Arbury earthwork and the location of the Carnival at Arbury Town Park in context.
-Much of the area was, at one time, known as Arbury or Harborough (a variation on the Arbury name) Meadows.
+We have adjusted our trusty 1904 Arbury Road map to show the old fields by the ancient Arbury earthwork and the location of the Carnival at Arbury Town Park in context.
+Much of the area was known as the Arbury or Harborough (a variation on the Arbury name) Meadows, Furlongs and Corner.
 The Manor Farm arrived after the 1840 Chesterton Enclosures.
-The Carnival site is indicated on the map, and was part of the Arbury Meadows.
+The Carnival site is indicated on the map.

 Comments